francelwebdev/francelwebdev/README.md

 # Hello and Welcome to my Github profile

 I am Francel AMAMOO, self-taught full stack web developer.

 I build GraphQL or REST APIs as a back-end for a VueJS front-end application.

-I was using the Ruby language and the Ruby on Rails framework for the backend and now I'm switching to NodeJS / Express and focusing on the JavaScript / TypeScript ecosystem (because I can use the same language on both client and server side).
+During my career, I have done a lot of back-end with the Ruby language and the Ruby on Rails framework.
+I learned a lot of things and also experimented with other languages and frameworks.

+Over the past few years I have written a lot more JavaScript and TypeScript as it allows me to use the same language on both client and server side and to be proficient in JavaScript.

 I am also learning to create a mobile application with the Ionic Vue and Vue Quasar frameworks.

 For me, the tools (the programming language and the framework) must make me productive to quickly build (in a few hours) functional prototypes and complete applications in a few days.